This article explains how to prepare an import file for the "products" scope.

 - A spreadsheet software.

-- The sub-sequence must be defined in the config file under the “contacts” scope.
+- The sub-sequence must be defined in the config file under the “products” scope.

 Preparation of a products file